Medically Reviewed by:Shahin Javaheri, MDPlastic Surgeon

 The specific risks and side effects depend on the procedure(s) that you receive and your overall physical health and diet, but in general here’s what you’re up against:

-- Bariatric plastic surgery after weight loss carries the risk of any other major surgery, including the risk of bleeding, infection, deep vein thrombosis or (rarely) even death.
+- Plastic surgery carries the risk of any other major surgery, including the risk of bleeding, infection, deep vein thrombosis or (rarely) even death.
 After reviewing the rest of this page, learn the risks specific to your chosen procedure by clicking the links in the Types of Plastic Surgery section below.

 - Risks after malabsorptive vs restrictive procedures.
 The study referenced above also found that patients undergoing malabsorptive procedures (like gastric bypass) have a higher risk of complications than those undergoing restrictive procedures (like gastric sleeve or lap band surgery).